cloudmesh-community/book/chapters/cloud/arch.md

 discussed elsewhere.

-The advantage of developing such an environment is that we can look at various aspects of cloudcomputing while demonstrating integrated use patterns.
+The advantage of developing such an environment is that we can look at various aspects of cloud computing while demonstrating integrated use patterns.

 ## Resources